 Assessment tools for chefs and waiters are included.
-The teacher sets the assessment tools for additional posts (chef de cuisine, kitchen manager, Maître d' Hôtel and beverage manager) to comply with the house rules of the school's restaurant.
+The teacher sets the assessment tools for additional positions (Chef de Cuisine, kitchen manager, Maître d'Hôtel and beverage manager) to comply with the house rules of the school's restaurant.

 7.2 Assessment of learners